This City legend provides a strong link between a legal degree and legal practice with “the best possible training" according to trainees.

 The vacation scheme

-Around 70% of Linklaters' vac schemers generally go on to train with the firm.
-The firm runs two summer schemes – these are open to law and non-law students in their penultimate year of study and last four weeks each, with around 60 spots available in total.
-As of 2016 there will also be a winter scheme, aimed at final-year students, grads and postgrads.
+Around 70% of Linklaters' vac schemers go on to train with the firm.
+The firm runs winter, spring and summer schemes – these are open to law and non-law students in their penultimate-year and final-year of study, as well as graduates and postgrads.

-Vac schemers visit two practice groups during their visit and can state preferences for these beforehand.
+Vac schemers visit one practice group during their visit and can state preferences for this beforehand.
 Each attendee works alongside an associate who acts as a formal mentor and provides both guidance and feedback.
 A buddy from the trainee group stands in as a more informal point of contact.

-Over the course of the vac scheme there are presentations on core practice areas, a talk from the managing partner about the firm’s strategy, a video conference with global partners and an advice session on how to conduct yourself at an interview.
-Vac schemers also participate in a hypothetical client pitch and a negotiation exercise.
+Over the course of the vac scheme there are presentations on core practice areas, a talk from the managing partner about the firm’s strategy, and an advice session on how to conduct yourself at an interview.
+Vac schemers also participate in a hypothetical client pitch and a mediation exercise.

-Those who complete the scheme are automatically allotted a final interview for the training contract.
-This takes place with a partner and lasts an hour.
+Those who complete the scheme are automatically allotted a final interview for a training contract.
+This takes place with a partner and managing associate and lasts an hour.